plewto/Pigiron/README.md

     github.com/hypebeast/go-osc

 ## Installation

+**Build Pigiron**

+In a terminal cd into the pigiron directory and enter

+[pigiron]$ go build .

+Copy the pigiron executable to a location included on $HOME/$PATH, typical locations would be ~/.local/bin or ~.bin

 **Configuration Directory**

 - Linux   : ~/.config/pigiron/
 - Windows : To be determined.
-- OSX     : o be determined.
+- OSX     : To be determined.

-The configuration directory location is printed on program startup, immediately under the Pigiron banner.
+The location of the configuration directory is printed as Pigiron starts.
+You should either copy, or make a symbolic link, within the configuration directory to the pigiron/resources directory.
+The resources directly contains all the help documents and MIDI files necessary for the test suit.
+Pigiron will function without these but testing will fail and help will not be available.

+## Command Line Options

+Pigiron has the following command line options:

+--config filename    # Use alternate configuration file.
+--batch filename     # Load named batch file.

+In general filenames within Pigiron may be prefixed with one of two special characters.

-1. Create symbolic link in the configuration directory to the pigiron resources directory.
+  ~/foo names the file foo relative to the user's home directory.

-**On Linux**
-	`# cd into the configuration directory
-	 #
-	 $ cd ~/.config/pigiron

-	 # Create symbolic link to resources directory.
-	 #
-	 $ ln -s <pigiron>/resources .
-	 #
-	 # where <pigiron> is the location of the main pigiron project
-	 # directory.
-IE the directory containing main.go

-     # The resources directory contains an example configuration file
-	 #       ~/.config/pigiron/resources/config.toml
-     # You may wish to either copy or link to this file in the top-level
-	 # config directory.
-	 #
-	 $ cd ~/.config/pigiron
-	 $ ln -s ./resources/config.toml .
+  !/foo names a file relative to the configuratin directory.

+## GUI?

+Pigiron is strictly a terminal based application, however due to it's OSC interface it should be realtivly easy to write a GUI client app.